 A program can test whether the new display modes are available by writing a value to the display mode register and then attempting to read it back.
 If the values do not match then the new display modes are not available.
-It is only possible to perform this test using values \$00 to \$7F since bit 7 of the display mode register will always contain a value of 0 irrespective of the value written to it.
+A value of \$FF should be avoided since this is the default value returned if the display modes are not enabled or if a SPECTRA interface is not connected.

-If a value of \$FF is read back then either the display modes have been disabled or a SPECTRA interface is not connected.
-Should the value read back be different to that expected then another device must have responded to the I/O port read, making it impossible to identify whether the new display modes are available.
+Should the value read back be different to that expected (but not \$FF) then another device must have responded to the I/O port read, making it impossible to identify whether the new display modes are available.
 Note that such a device could also respond with a value of \$FF, thereby giving the impression that no device responded to the I/O port read.